odata2ts/odata2ts/int-test/olingo-v2/README.md

 - `QueryObjectGenerator` emitted a converter-mapped operation return type without importing it, so a service with both converters and a `Edm.Decimal`-returning operation generated a q-object file that did not compile.
+- `QDateTimeV2Path` and `QDateTimeV2Param` wrapped a converted value into `datetime'...'` verbatim, so a converted date produced `datetime'...T00:00:00.000Z'` - a literal V2 does not define, since `Edm.DateTime` carries no timezone.
+Filtering on a date was therefore impossible with converters on.
 - The server's own `MostReadMedium` unboxed a nullable score and answered 500 once a client had created an entity without it (fixed in test-server-olingo-v2).